Conservation

 The Bruce Trail is more than just a footpath.
 It plays a vital role in protecting and preserving one of Canada’s most important natural environments.

 The Bruce Trail Conservancy is working to create a secure and permanent conservation corridor, containing a public footpath along the Niagara Escarpment, in order to protect its natural ecosystems.
-As one of Ontario's largest land trusts, we have been responsible for the preservation of 10,000 acres of land since 1974.
+As one of Ontario's largest land trusts, we have been responsible for the preservation of almost 20,000 acres of land since 1974.
 We have protected a diverse array of landscape types - wetlands, karst topography, open meadows, caves, towering scarp edges and lush forests.
 This work has been instrumental in the Niagara Escarpment being named a UNESCO World Biosphere Reserve by the United Nations in 1990.

 Thank you to all our Donors who have given so generously to our land acquisition campaigns and helped to preserve these irreplaceable treasures!